chicio/chicio.github.io/_posts/2017-08-11-model-view-presenter-architecture-ios-swift-unit-test.md

 }
 ```

-Yeaaaahh you made it!!
+Yeah you made it!!
 You're at the end of this never ending post :satisfied:!!
 Now you can start to create your high quality unit tested apps :relieved:.
 One final note about the implementation above: **the `productsView` property of the `ProductsPresenter` and `productDetailView` of the `ProductDetailPresenter` must  be `unowned` or `weak` to avoid a retain cycle between the presenters and the controllers.**